mrtztg/k8s-notes/README.md

   ```
   or you can generate YAML file using dry-run `k run my-nginx --image=nginx --dry-run=client -o yaml --command -- sleep 1000`.
 Note that `--` part should be at the end.
 - To see what's the owner of the Pod (like ReplicaSet, Deployment, etc), get yaml of Pod using `kubectl get pod {PodName} -n {Namespace} -o yaml` and look for `ownerReferences -> kind`.
+- To run a command in a container in ad Pod, run `kubectl exec -it <podName> -- <command>`, for example:
+  - `k exec -it myPod -- cat /logs/logs.txt` to print content of logs.txt file
+  - `k exec -it myPod -- sh` to enter interactive command line of the container.

 # Scheduler
 ## Fundamentals